 It might surprise a lot of you to know that Arizona has an ideal climate for growing grapes.
 Given the state’s variations in elevation, there are a variety of different climates.
 In other words, it’s not ALL desert.
 According to the Arizona Wine Growers Association, “In the lower elevations of Arizona, the climate is primarily desert, with mild winters and extremely hot summers.
 The northern third of Arizona and other mountainous areas at significantly higher altitudes than the lower desert have an appreciably cooler climate, with cold winters and mild summers.
 Somewhere in between these two extremes, pioneering wine growers have found a home for Arizona Wine.”

 Arizona has a rich wine history that dates back to the 16th century when Spanish Jesuit priests began producing wine for religious sacramental ceremonies.
-In fact, Arizona is one of the oldest wine producing regions in the U.S. The state’s wine industry was halted in 1915 when a law was passed to prohibit the production of grapes.
+In fact, Arizona is one of the oldest wine producing regions in the U.S. The state’s wine industry – like all states in the U.S. – was halted in 1920 due to National Prohibition.

 According to The Arizona Wine Growers, “The modern Arizona Wine industry was established in the early 1980’s, following the development of experimental vineyards by the University of Arizona.
 Led by Dr. Gordon Dutt, studies were completed demonstrating the feasibility of various wine growing regions.
 In 1982, a collection of new laws enabled the Arizona Farm Winery Act.
 The first licensed wineries in Arizona were formed shortly after the enactment of the new law.
 Dr. Dutt himself formed Sonoita Vineyards, the first winery of this modern era.”